ssdt-sivasaidharmateja/ecommerce-sales-analysis-pyspark/README.md

-# 🛍️ Ecommerce Sales Analysis using PySpark
+# 🛍️ E-commerce Sales Analysis using PySpark

-This project performs sales data analysis on an ecommerce dataset using **Apache Spark (PySpark)**.
+This project performs sales data analysis on an e-commerce dataset using **Apache Spark (PySpark)**.
 It calculates key business KPIs such as top-selling products, customer spending behavior, and city-wise pricing trends.

 ---